alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 customers.Sort(CompareByPriority);
 ```

-`Sort` is a higher-order function in a concrete sense: the programmer supplies a comparison function, and the sorting algorithm decides the call schedule.
-Even if you know the broad algorithm, the actual comparisons depend on the current arrangement of the values and the implementation.
-Some pairs may be skipped, some values may be compared repeatedly, and a different sorting abstraction could cache keys or comparison results.
+`Sort` is a higher-order function in a concrete sense: the programmer supplies a comparison function, and the sorting algorithm owns the call schedule.
+The comparer contract has to tolerate that freedom.
+Depending on the values and implementation, the algorithm may skip pairs, compare the same values more than once, or use a different abstraction that caches keys or comparison results.
 The caller has handed over invocation.

 That fits the usual comparer contract when the function answers a value question: